jschnurer/text-adv-svelte/README.md

 The string "$varname$" in any text output will result in a variable replacement.
 The engine will get the value of that variable and replace the "$varname$" with it.
 If the variable is null or undefined, an empty string will be used instead.

 ## Handling user commands
 To handle a user command on a room, feature, or item, simply add a property to the object that matches the command.
 The most general of these commands is "look".
 Almost all user command properties should be **cmdLists**.
 Some are **special commands**, though.
+It is also possible to set a command property to a simple string, in which case it will be parsed as a **string command**.

 !
 The user may only enter commands that appear in verbs.json.